4chain-ag/spv-wallet-go-client-v2/docs/README.md

 -   SPV Wallet go client instance is properly created and configured.

 > [!TIP]
-> To verify Taskfile installation run: task, command in the terminal.
+> To verify Taskfile installation run: `task`, command in the terminal.

 ```
 task: [default] task --list